Bring the Boys Back Home

-"Bring the Boys Back Home" is a song from the Pink Floyd album, The Wall.
-The song was released as a B-side on the single, "When the Tigers Broke Free".
+"Bring the Boys Back Home" is a song by the English rock band Pink Floyd released on their 1979 album, The Wall.
+The movie version of the song was released as a B-side on the single, "When the Tigers Broke Free".

 Composition

 As the final notes of the previous song "Vera" decay, the listener hears several snare drums articulating a march beat in 4/4 time, fading in like approaching soldiers.
 The song proves to be polyrhythmic, as this beat continues unchanged while the orchestra, choir, and lead vocals begin in 12/8.

 Roger Waters sings the simple and direct lyric in his upper register, stridently, supported by a choir.
 A IV-V-I chord progression in G major repeats, providing a sense of satisfaction.
 This is followed by a reversal, from G to D major with F-sharp in the bass, to C major, which features a tritone movement in the bassline, going from F♯ to C, introducing a sense of instability.
 This progression is a recurring Pink Floyd theme, appearing throughout the album in "Hey You", "Vera", and others, as well as several songs on Waters and company's follow-up concept album on the losses of war, The Final Cut.
 Waters and choir exhort, "Bring the boys back home / Don't leave the children on their own".
 On the final iteration, the song climaxes on the relative minor of E minor.
 The choir abruptly drops away, leaving Waters' voice alone, agonised and struggling to sustain the high note (the first B above middle C).
 A lone snare drum also remains, continuing its now-threatening march beat, as insane laughter and voices from Pink's past and present mingle while his manager pounds on his hotel-room door.

 According to songwriter Roger Waters, "Bring the Boys Back Home" is the central, unifying song on The Wall:

+It is one of three songs on The Wall directly about the violence and consequences of mechanized warfare pursued by armies of fanatics obedient to a despotic leader.
+The war is what results in Pink beginning to "build the wall" and marks a turning point ushering in the climatic portion of the album's narrative.